xenobrain/ruby_vectormath/README.md

 This allows the user to fully control when memory allocation occurs for a *massive* performance increase in loops with high iteration counts

 ## Nice!
-The API is as nice and ruby-ish as possible without trading performance
+The API is as nice and ruby-ish as possible without trading performance.
+Lots of functions!

 ## Free!
 Released under public domain / Unlicense so copy/paste away